JAlcocerT/JAlcocerT/content/blog/py-z-stock-yahoo.md

 5.  **Debt Repayments (Financing Activities):**
     * While not directly part of the FCF calculation (which focuses on operations and investments), significant debt repayments (principal, not interest) consume cash and can make a seemingly profitable company appear cash-strapped if one only looks at the overall cash position.
 FCF is cash *before* debt repayments, but if a company relies heavily on debt for growth, the need to service that debt can constrain the "free" cash.

+{{< /details >}}

 **In essence:**

-Net income tells you how much money a company "made" according to accounting rules, considering when sales were earned and expenses incurred.
-FCF tells you how much actual cash the company has left after funding its ongoing operations and necessary investments.
+1. Net income tells you how much money a company "made" according to accounting rules, considering when sales were earned and expenses incurred.
+2. FCF tells you how much actual cash the company has left after funding its ongoing operations and necessary investments.

 A healthy company usually aims for both positive Net Income and positive Free Cash Flow.

 A consistent disconnect (positive Net Income, negative FCF) can be a red flag, indicating that the company is burning cash, potentially relying on external financing, or struggling to convert its sales into actual cash.

-However, a temporary negative FCF due to significant growth-oriented CapEx can be a good sign for future potential.
+However, a **temporary** negative FCF due to significant growth-oriented CapEx can be a good sign for future potential.

 ---